CodyNault/Suede/README.md

 # Suede
 Suede Universal Execution and Distribution Environment (Browser-Based Grid Computing).

+### This project is not active!
+Suede is not currently under development due to lack of interest.
+Sorry but I wont be developing this one on my own if I don't have contributers.
+If someone wants to resurect this project then please send me a message, I'd be happy to work on a new version.
+This version was started back when there wasnt many great options for websocket servers yet.

 ### Running the Server
 Simply upload the source code to your server and run the commands
 ```